mpv-player/mpv/DOCS/man/input.rst

     and not using raw mode, the underlying content will be given (e.g. strings will be printed directly, rather than quoted and JSON-escaped).

+    ``user-data/mpv/ytdl``
+        Data shared by the builtin ytdl hook script.

+        ``user-data/mpv/ytdl/path``
+            Path to the ytdl executable, if found, or an empty string otherwise.
+            The property is not set until the script attempts to find the ytdl executable, i.e. until an URL is being loaded by the script.

+        ``user-data/mpv/ytdl/json-subprocess-result``
+            Result of executing ytdl to retrieve the JSON data of the URL being loaded.
+The format is the same as ``subprocess``'s result, capturing stdout and stderr.

 ``menu-data`` (RW)
     This property stores the raw menu definition.
 See `Context Menu`_ section for details.